 This is a lot of info, so we’ll wrap it all up in a neat nutshell here for you.
 Here’s everything you need to know about inflammation, boiled down to a few easy-to-remember points:

-There are two types of inflammation: acute and chronic.
+- There are two types of inflammation: acute vs chronic.
 Acute inflammation is good, and helps you heal from an injury or disease.
 Chronic inflammation is bad, and can lead to serious health issues down the line.

-You can prevent chronic inflammation by reducing stress, sleeping enough, watching what you eat, and sussing out any unknown allergies.
+- You can reduce inflammation naturally by managing your stress, sleeping enough, watching what you eat, and sussing out any unknown allergies.

 So there you go!
 Now the next time someone asks “What is inflammation?” you’ll have a clear answer to give them (this is what people talk about at parties, right??).